Octavian (rapper): Abuse allegation

 In November 2020, Octavian's ex-partner alleged that she had suffered years of emotional and physical abuse from him during their relationship.
-He denied the allegations.
-She posted videos and text messages claiming to show the alleged abuse, and claimed that he attacked her with a hammer and threatened to kill her.
+He denied the allegations, however she later posted videos and text messages claiming to show the alleged abuse, and claimed that he attacked her with a hammer and threatened to kill her.
 She also said she was asked by his management to sign an NDA for £20,000 and called out their complicity.
 Octavian's management later stated that their business relationship ended, as did his PR agency.
 His label, Black Butter Records, went on to make a statement that they had dropped him and would not be releasing his album.